hexian000/gated/README.md

 Each peer can announce some host names (which are aliases of some local IP) in a global virtual domain, the cluster will forward the connections to proper peer.

 Peers without public IP address can also announce local services.
-In such case, another peer for reverse proxying must be specified.
+In such case, another peer for reverse proxying will be chosen automatically.

 Traffic over untrusted network is carried by multiplexed mTLS tunnels.